niaid/SIGNAL/README.md

 ## Getting Started

-TRIAG is available either as the [development version](https://triage.niaidawsqa.net) or/and [production version](https://triage.niaid.nih.gov/).
+TRIAGE is available on the Internet through our [development site](https://triage.niaidawsqa.net) or/and [production site](https://triage.niaid.nih.gov/).
 TRIAGE can also be downloaded and run as a standalone application.
 The instructions below will get you a copy of TRIAGE up and running on your local machine.

 ### Prerequisites